Soddo Gurage people: Communal laws and organization

-The circumstances that led to the uniting of these agers and the establishment of the Gordena were the presence of both internal and external threats; the long territorial disputes between the warring "agers", in addition to the external threat of the Mareko (and later the Oromo) facilitated the development of a united system to combat them.
-The Sera system is not limited to the Gurage however but is also shared with the Wolayta, Sidama, and Gamo people, who all practice similar forms of governance and political structures and who all consume and practice the Enset lifestyle culture.
+The circumstances that led to the uniting of these agers and the establishment of the Gordena were the presence of both internal and external threats; the long territorial disputes between the warring "agers", in addition to the external threat of the Hadiya i.e. Qabena, Mareko, and later the Oromo, which facilitated the development of a united system to combat them.
+The Sera system is not limited to the Gurage however but also to the Wolayta, Sidama, and Gamo people, who all practice similar forms of governance and political structures and who all consume and practice the Enset lifestyle culture.